erincatto/box2c/docs/dynamics.md

 This precaution is not always necessary.
 You may organize your game engine so that joints are always destroyed before the attached bodies.
-In this case you don't need to implement the listener class.
+In this case you don't need to implement the listener.
 See the section on Implicit Destruction for details.

 ### Using Joints